Why Your High-Control Religious Upbringing Left You Feeling Starved for Love

 Authoritarian parenting commonly involves physical discipline, which can be inherently harmful.

-However, an equally detrimental consequence of authoritarian parenting is emotional neglect, which is where the experience of being “love starved” originates.
+However, an equally detrimental consequence of authoritarian parenting is emotional neglect, which is where the experience of being “starved for love” originates.

 At its core, emotional neglect involves a consistent failure to attend to the emotional needs of a child.